cozmo8691/map-test/README.md

 ### `npm start`

+The application will be available to view on http://localhost:3000/

 ## Tests

 There is a basic test which simulates a user performing a search and tests that the ui renders some details from a mocked response.